 Instead of allowing the music to be treated as a dialogue that moves the plot along both Gaga and Phoenix spend a large chunk of the film simply trading warbly excerpt after warbly excerpt from the Great American Songbook.

-Phoenix’s Arthur Fleck is miserable in Arkham, cheers up briefly when he meets the mercurial Lee, and then goes on trial for the five, or was it six, murders he committed first time around.
-And that’s it.
+Phoenix’s Arthur Fleck is serving his time in Arkham, he meets Lee they fall ‘in love’ - at least for a little while, then he goes on trial for the five, (or was it six?), murders he committed in the first film and that’s about the height of it.

 Joker was originally supposed to be a standalone film and I think it should have been.
 The sequel might have been ambitious and superficially outrageous, but at heart it’s overly cautious.
 Some have argued that it’s a cutting social commentary on class warfare and mental illness and although that might have been the intention, to me it was simply two hours and 20 minutes of pretentious nonsense.